Renormalizing one-point probability distribution function for cosmological counts in cells: Conclusions

 \section{Conclusions}

-In this work we developed an analytic description of the non-perturbative one-point matter PDF, supplementing the approach of \cite{Ivanov:2018lcg} with a model for the one-loop counterterm prefactor.
-It is based on a physically motivated modeling of the counterterm stress tensor which renormalizes the contributions of short-wavelength modes.
+In this work we developed an analytic description of the non-perturbative one-point matter PDF, supplementing the approach of \cite{Ivanov:2018lcg} with a physically motivated model for the one-loop counterterm prefactor.
+It is based on modeling the counterterm stress tensor which renormalizes the effect of short-wavelength modes on the saddle-point spherical collapse solution.
 We have validated the model using the data from high-resolution Farpoint simulation \cite{HACC:2021sgt} and found a per cent level agreement down to cell radii $r_*=10\,\Mpch$ and redshift $z=0$.

 The model contains three redshift-independent free parameters that in the spirit of EFT of LSS must be fitted from the data.
 Two combinations of these parameters already appear in the EFT template for the matter power spectrum.
 Thus, if the power spectrum is measured with high precision, our PDF model adds only a single parameter on top, which can be further connected to the bispectrum counterterms.
 In practice, however, as our comparison with N-body data indicates, the PDF can provide comparable or better constraints on the counterterm coefficients than the correlation functions.
 This suggests doing a joint analysis or using information from the power spectrum and bispectrum as priors when fitting the PDF.